hcassus/HomePlanner/README.md

 # How to use

+## Tasks Manager
 - Type an activity
 - Click on the button to submit the activity
 - Click on the red X button to remove the task
 - Click on the green tick button to complete the task
 - Click on the yellow reload button to mark it as undone again

+## Pantry Manager
+- Fill in the item data
+- Click on the add button to submit it
+- Click on the remove button to remove the item